 This game focuses on building high-performance Organizations and explores options for an Organization to understand itself and the current state of the work to bring about real, ongoing change.

 You use a Portfolio Kanban board as your playing surface.
-The playing cards are Kanban cards that represent your Product Backlog and cards that represent personalities and challenges that Organizations must navigate.
+The playing cards are Kanban cards that represent your Product Backlog (Features), plus cards that represent personalities (Personas) as well as challenges (Gremlins) that Organizations must navigate.

 Each table will represent one Organization that is trying to improve.